flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

     - Only support dimensionality needed
     - Specialized 1D and 2D are most practical
     - Only support needed dtypes
-    - Require contiguity when appropriate
+    - Require contiguity when possible
 - Constantly test performance
 </v-clicks>
 </Transform>